WizardZedd0/RegExstar/README.md

 	Match List:
 		See all the matches in the Match ListBox in either mode.
 		Double click on a match to highlight it in the haystack.
+   	Debugger:
+	       	Step through your RegEx and see exactly what the pattern is doing.

 # Other Features
 	Storage of your favorite RegEx Needles.